hniksic/sendable/README.md

 ## When is SendRc needed?

-When working inside a single thread, data sharing with `Rc` and optional mutation with `Cell` and `RefCell` are both safe and convenient.
-They are also efficient because they are implemented without atomics and mutexes, allowing the compiler to inline and optimize away calls to `borrow()` and `borrow_mut()` where they are not globally observable.
+Within the confines of a single thread, data sharing via `Rc` and optional mutation with `Cell` and `RefCell` are both convenient and safe.
+They are also efficient because they don't require atomics or locks, allowing the compiler to inline and optimize away calls to `borrow()` and `borrow_mut()` where they are not globally observable.

-If you decouple creation of such hierarchy from its use, it is useful to be able to create it in one thread and use it in another.
-After all, `RefCell` and `Cell` are `Send` - they involve interior mutability, but no sharing.
+In real-world programs it comes very useful to decouple creation from the use of such data, and in particular to create it in one thread and use it in another.
+After all, both `RefCell` and `Cell` are `Send` - they provide interior mutability, but no sharing.
 The trouble is with `Rc`, which is neither `Send` nor `Sync`, and for good reason.
 Even though it would be perfectly fine to move an entire hierarchy of `Rc<RefCell>`s from one thread to another, the borrow checker doesn't allow it because it cannot statically prove that you have moved _all_ of them.
-If some remain in the original thread, they'll wreak havoc with unsychronized manipulation of the reference count.
+If some remain in the original thread, the unsynchronized manipulation of the reference count will constitute undefined behavior and wreak havoc.

 If there were a way to demonstrate to Rust that you've sent all pointers to a particular allocation to a different thread, there would be no problem in moving `Rc<T>` instances to